lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 ### Timestamp

-* UN Statistical data retrieved 18 May 2011, from a document last revised 17 February 2011
+* UN Statistical data retrieved 18 May 2011, from a document last revised 26 April 2011
 * Wikipedia data retrieved 18 May 2011, from a document last revised 8 April 2011